Mogby/DataStructure/README.md

 Create project file with cmake and then build it with your favorite build system.

+You can build the whole project with tests or just the library (the data\_structure target).

-__MOST LIKELY YOU'LL HAVE TO REBUILD GOOGLE TESTS
+__MOST LIKELY YOU'LL HAVE TO REBUILD GOOGLE TEST
 FOR YOUR SYSTEM AND EDIT CMakeLists.txt TO MATCH NEW FILES__